hmrc/agent-authorisation-api/README.md

 This also aligns with the API first strategy for Agent Services.

 ### Usage scenario
-The aim is for the API to mirror the current process that happens through the Agent Services user interface
+The aim is for the API to mirror the current process that happens through the Agent Services user interface:
-* Agent uses 3rd party application/software to request a new authorisation
+* An gent uses a third-party application or software to request a new authorisation
-* Agent identifier is passed to the API (ARN)
+* An agent identifier - the Agent Reference Number (ARN) - is passed to the API
-* Agent enters service they are requesting access to eg. MTD-IT, MTD-VAT
+* The agent enters the service they are requesting access to, for example, sending Income Tax updates through software (MTD-IT) or sending VAT Returns through software (MTD-VAT)
-* Agent enters the identifier for the client they are requesting access for, e.g. NINO, CRN, VAT registration number
+* The agent enters the identifier for the client they are requesting authorisation from, for example:
+    * National Insurance number (NINO)
+    * Company registration number (CRN)
+    * VAT registration number (VRN)
-* If required by the service the agent enters a known fact check for the client, e.g. postcode, VAT registration date
+* If required by the service the agent enters an additional identifer for the client, for example, the client's postcode or VAT registration date
-* Link for the client to follow to authorise the agent is returned by the API.
-The expiration date of the link is also returned by the API
+* The API returns a link for the client to follow to authorise the agent and the date when the authorisation request will expire
-* Agent sends the link to the client
+* The agent sends the link to the client they wish to act on behalf of
-* If the Agent decides to change their mind, they have the option to cancel the invitation as long as it has not been responded by the client.
+* If the agent changes their mind, they can cancel the authorisation request as long as the client has not responded to it
-* Client clicks the link and authorises agent (requires sign on through Government Gateway)
+* The agent accesses the link and signs in using their a Government Gateway login details to accept the agent's request
-* The Agent can check if they have an active relationship for delegated authorisation to act on behalf of a client.
+* The agent can check if they have been authorised by a client.

 ### Versioning
 Specific versions are requested by providing an Accept header.
 When backwards-incompatible API changes are made, a new version will be released.
 Backwards-compatible changes are released in the current version without the need to change your Accept header.
-See our [reference guide](/api-documentation/docs/reference-guide#versioning) for more on versioning.
+See our [reference guide](https://www.tax.service.gov.uk/api-documentation/docs/reference-guide#versioning) for more on versioning.

 ### Errors
-We use standard [HTTP status codes](/api-documentation/docs/reference-guide#http-status-codes) to show whether an API request succeeded or not.
+We use standard [HTTP status codes](https://www.tax.service.gov.uk/api-documentation/docs/reference-guide#http-status-codes) to show whether an API request succeeded or not.
 They're usually:
 * in the 200 to 299 range if it succeeded; including code 202 if it was accepted by an API that needs to wait for further action
 * in the 400 to 499 range if it didn't succeed because of a client error by your application
 * in the 500 to 599 range if it didn't succeed because of an error on our server

 Errors specific to each API are shown in its own Resources section, under Response.
-See our [reference guide](/api-documentation/docs/reference-guide#errors) for more on errors.
+See our [reference guide](https://www.tax.service.gov.uk/api-documentation/docs/reference-guide#errors) for more on errors.

-### API details

 ---